- Why this Scam Works

 Purchasing from resellers can be tricky, but sites that tend to sell authentic Yeezy shoes are:

 These sites are similar to community marketplace, meaning anyone can sell or buy, but the company acts as a middleman to limit scamming.
 They often also have authenticity guarantees and buyer protection policies to protect consumers from scams.

 It is possible to find legit Yeezy shoes on Craigslist and eBay, but you have to be more careful as those sites tend to have more scammers.

 Before purchasing a pair of Yeezys, make sure you know the price of similar models.
 Also, don't be afraid to ask questions about the shoes or ask for detailed pictures to identify a fake.
 If the person is selling a real pair of Yeezys, they shouldn't be offended or unwilling to answer questions or send photos.

 If the person begins to push the sale or become accusatory toward questions, it's likely a scam, and the seller wants to bully you into a purchase before you realize the shoes are fake Yeezys.

 What to Do If You Buy Fake Yeezys

-If you purchased Craigslist, eBay, or a similar site, contact customer service and let them know you bought a counterfeit product.
+If you purchased them through Craigslist, eBay, or a similar site, contact customer service and tell them you bought a counterfeit product.
 These sites will most likely not refund your money, but they can ban the seller and keep others from falling victim to the same scam.